microsoft/nni/docs/en_US/Tutorial/SetupNniDeveloperEnvironment.md

 #### TypeScript

 * If `src/nni_manager` is changed, run `yarn watch` under this folder.
 It will watch and build code continually.
 The `nnictl` need to be restarted to reload NNI manager.
+* If `src/webui` is changed, run `yarn dev`, which will run a mock API server and a webpack dev server simultaneously.
+Use `EXPERIMENT` environment variable (e.g., `mnist-tfv1-running`) to change mock data.
+Built-in mock experiments are listed in `src/webui/mock`.
-* If `src/webui` or `src/nasui` are changed, run `yarn start` under the corresponding folder.
+* If `src/nasui` is changed, run `yarn start` under the corresponding folder.
 The web UI will refresh automatically if code is changed.
+There is also a mock API server that is useful when developing.
+It can be launched via `node server.js`.

 ### 5. Submit Pull Request